 M.A. in Spanish

 The department prides itself on the attention we give to our graduate students.
 We encourage interaction among students within and outside the formal classroom setting.
 We are committed to a strong advising program that gives students the individual attention necessary to complete their graduate work successfully.
 Close to 80% of our students receive their M.A. in two years.
 Graduate students may take up to three courses outside of the department in areas such as literary theory, history, philosophy, bilingual education and Women's Studies and Gender Studies.

-Foreign students whose native language is not English are required to demonstrate proficiency in the English language.
+Foreign students whose native language is not English are required to demonstrate proficiency in the English language (TOEFL).
 Applicants lacking any other entrance requirements may be accepted on a probationary status.
 Specific prerequisites will be designated for such students.

 All applicants are asked to supply official transcripts of all coursework, three letters of recommendation, a personal statement and a writing sample.
 GRE scores are not required.

 Graduate awards, including graduate assistantships, are made on a competitive basis.
 To apply for an award, complete the merit award form in the application packet.
 Deadline for consideration is February 1.

 The “Spanish Teaching Assistantship” involves teaching three undergraduate Spanish language courses over two semesters.
 A new “Teaching and Technology Assistantship” is also available, which involves teaching one undergraduate Spanish language course per semester and working 6 hours per week in conjunction with the Language Learning Resource Center under the supervision of the LLRC Director.
 This work will focus on the improved integration of technology into foreign language teaching department wide.
 Both assistantships include tuition waiver and are one year opportunities, renewable to a maximum of two years based on satisfactory fulfillment of duties.

 If you are applying for an assistantship, please indicate clearly which one you are applying for.
 You may apply for both, but please indicate your preference.